rajeshecb70/one2n-sre-bootcamp/milestone-02/README.md

     - Dockerfile should have different stages to build and run the API.✅

-    - We should be able to inject environment variables while running the docker container at runtime.
+    - We should be able to inject environment variables while running the docker container at runtime.✅

     - README.md should be updated with proper instructions to build the image and run the docker container.✅